Operation Unokat: Background

 The UN Security Council passed a resolution permitting ONUC to use military force to prevent civil war, make arrests, halt military operations, arrange ceasefires, and deport foreign military personnel.
-Under the authorisation of this resolution, UN forces launched Operation Rumpunch and Operation Morthor with the aim of securing their own positions in Katanga and eliminating the presence of mercenaries in Élisabethville, the Katangese capital.
+Under the authorisation of this resolution, UN forces launched Operation Rum Punch and Operation Morthor with the aim of securing their own positions in Katanga and eliminating the presence of mercenaries in Élisabethville, the Katangese capital.
 The former, though limited in scope, was largely successful, but the latter failed to achieve its objectives.
 As Morthor was underway, Special Representative Conor Cruise O'Brien announced, "The secession of Katanga has ended."
 This statement was quickly realised to be premature; Katanga fought the offensive to a stalemate.

 United Nations Secretary-General Dag Hammarskjöld attempted to meet Tshombe for negotiations in Northern Rhodesia, but on the night of 17 September his plane crashed, killing all aboard.
 Hammarskjöld's untimely death, combined with an overall rise in tensions, helped rally international support for a more robust peacekeeping approach.
 His replacement, U Thant, was less averse to using military force in the Congo and believed that the UN should intervene in internal Congolese affairs.
 Thant promptly requested that the Security Council grant ONUC a stronger mandate.
 This came in the form of a resolution on 24 November, which maintained the goals of previous ONUC resolutions and cleared up any remaining ambiguities surrounding the role and nature of the UN's intervention.
 It reaffirmed ONUC's ability to detain and deport foreign military personnel and mercenaries with force, described Katanga's secessionist activities as illegal, and declared the UN's support for the central government of the Congo in its efforts to "maintain law and order and national integrity".
 Tshombe immediately responded to the resolution by broadcasting an inflammatory speech against ONUC.
-ONUC's command structure in Katanga, mindful of the new mandate, issued instructions to UN troops to put "an end to Katangese resistance to UN policy by destruction of Gendarmerie and other anti-UN resistance."
+ONUC's command structure in Katanga, mindful of the new mandate, issued instructions to UN troops to put "an end to Katangese resistance to UN policy by destruction of Gendarmerie and other anti-UN resistance".